 Examples of adaptive use in Europe and the United States, regions in which the author has the most experience, include the Belgian Comic Strip Center (ii), Airbnb’s San Francisco headquarters (iii) in an industrial warehouse from 1917, and Florida’s University of Tampa (iv) campus housed in an eclectic former hotel.
 Museums and housing are two common outcomes of adaptive use projects.

 Informal adaptive use also occurs across the globe.
-In Cuba, lack of funding post-Revolution led to the continuing recycling of Havana’s historic architecture.
+In most nations worldwide - whether there are heritage conservation laws or not, historic buildings are sometimes recycled despite not being protected by the government, simply because of utility, tradition, or communal desire.
 The downside of ad-hoc, largely unregulated adaptive use is that the integrity of the building may be compromised by ill-conceived changes.
 Adaptive use conducted in accordance with local or national preservation or conservation guidelines is held to a clearly defined standard.

 India, like the United States, has both federal and state laws protecting cultural heritage.
 Both countries have laws governing antiquities, the environment, and built resources.
 However, India’s focus on cultural conservation seems to have less focus on architecture specifically.
 This is evidenced by the fact that not all states have protections for the non-monument portion of the built environment.

 Presently, much of the repurposing of Indian architecture takes the form of retrofitting (v) or brown field (vi) projects.
 These are both important types of heritage conservation and use, and brown field projects in particular can have beneficial environmental impacts.
 However, such projects also tend to involve more significant changes to a site than adaptive use initiatives.